Movement of dogs, cats and ferrets from countries outside the EU where the rabies situation is documented and monitored

 If you travel from Sweden or another EU country, you can use the animal's EU pet passport for the journey back to Sweden, provided that the vaccination against rabies has been made and entered in the passport before you left the EU.
 Therefore, make sure that the vaccination is valid throughout your stay outside the EU.

-There are two different veterinary certificates
+There are two different health certificates

 - The animal will change owner after it has been brought into Sweden, for example the animals is to be sold, rehomed or adopted.